 However, “the biggest thing that’s made filming for business videos easier is bringing less gear and making your kit highly mobile and flexible,” says Michael Cardwell, CEO of Digital Brew.

-Ryan Vet agrees, and uses these LED lights for the same reason: “The fact they are portable, can be powered by battery or plugged in, have multiple color filters and are dimmable can spice up a video no matter where you shoot.”
+Ryan Vet agrees and uses Samtian LED lights for the same reason: “The fact they are portable, can be powered by battery or plugged in, have multiple color filters, and are dimmable can spice up a video no matter where you shoot.”